flutter/website/src/codelabs/implicit-animations.md

 The [Fade-in text effect][] example demonstrates the following features of `AnimatedOpacity`:

-* `AnimatedOpacity` listens for state changes in its `opacity` property.
+- `AnimatedOpacity` listens for state changes in its `opacity` property.
-* Whenever `opacity` changes, `AnimatedOpacity` automatically animates the widget's transition to the new value for `opacity`.
+- Whenever `opacity` changes, `AnimatedOpacity` automatically animates the widget's transition to the new value for `opacity`.
-* `AnimatedOpacity` requires a `duration` parameter to define the time it takes to animate the transition between an old `opacity` value and a new one.
+- `AnimatedOpacity` requires a `duration` parameter to define the time it takes to animate the transition between an old `opacity` value and a new one.

 {{site.alert.secondary}}
-  Note that implicit animations can only animate properties of a parent `StatefulWidget`, so this example begins with the `FadeInDemo` widget that extends `StatefulWidget`.
+  Implicit animations can only animate properties of a parent `StatefulWidget`.
+This example begins with the `FadeInDemo` widget that extends `StatefulWidget`.

-  Notice also that `AnimatedOpacity` animates a single property: `opacity`.
+  The `AnimatedOpacity` animates a single property: `opacity`.
   Some implicitly animated widgets can animate many properties, as the following example illustrates.
 {{site.alert.end}}

 ## Example: Shape-shifting effect